jpakkane/soa/readme.md

 do this is that it improves cache locality and removes struct "holes" as all arrays are of one elementary type only.

+In reality you can only have two objects of the same type.
+Expanding this to a full implementation is left as an exercise to the reader.
+It does require massive TMP skills, though, so be forewarned.

 # Contributing

 For various reasons I need to keep the copyright on this code all